LIVVkit/modelmimic/README.md

-# EVV Data Gen
+# Model Mimic
 ## Generate testing data for [EVV4ESM](https://github.com/LIVVkit/evv4esm)
-This package generates test data so that each type of evv4esm test can be checked systematically
+This package mimics an Earth System Model run output data so that each type of evv4esm test can be checked systematically